Lawrence Horn

 Lawrence Thomas "L.T."
-Horn (1939 – February 2017) was an American musician, record producer and chief recording engineer for Motown Records in Detroit and Los Angeles.
-He later served a life sentence for hiring a hit man to murder his ex-wife, Mildred Horn, their disabled son Trevor, and nurse Janice Saunders.
+Horn (April 18, 1940 – February 2017) was an American musician, record producer and chief recording engineer for Motown Records in Detroit and Los Angeles.
+He later served three consecutive life sentences for hiring a hit man to murder his ex-wife, Mildred Horn, their disabled son, Trevor, and nurse Janice Saunders.

 The case quickly gained national interest, and went on to prompt a lawsuit with Paladin Press, the publishers of a book, Hit Man: A Technical Manual for Independent Contractors, which had been used as a how-to manual by the killer.

 Career

 Horn gained experience working as a disc jockey on the USS Lake Champlain (CV-39)'s radio station.
 His wife, Millie, later said that he'd bragged about shoving a sailor off a ship's deck during his naval service and then making it look like an accident back in 1958.
 Horn began working with Motown Records in Detroit, during their heyday in the early 1960s as a sound engineer.
 He was the chief technician for artists such as The Temptations ("My Girl") and Junior Walker and the All-Stars ("Shotgun").

 Horn left Motown in 1968 to join Invictus/Hot Wax Records, sister record labels started that year by former Motown songwriting/producing team Holland–Dozier–Holland.
-He stayed at Invictus/Hot Wax which he stayed throughout the 1970s, until he left to become an independent producer.
+He stayed at Invictus/Hot Wax throughout the 1970s, until he left to become an independent producer.
 In 1983, he went back to Motown until he was laid off in 1990.